electrode-io/electrode-native/docs/cli/cauldron/update/nativeapp.md

 * The `ern cauldron update nativeapp <descriptor> [isReleased]` command works only on a specified native application version.
 * Switching a native application version from `non released` status to `released` status changes the behavior of some commands.
 * When a native application version is released, its container is frozen and nothing can be added or removed from the container.
 However, you can use `CodePush` updates targeting this native application version using the `ern code-push` command.

+#### Related commands
+ [ern cauldron add nativeapp] | Update the release status of a native application version in the Cauldron.

+[ern cauldron add nativeapp]: ../add/nativeapp.md